simon-isler/asm-codegolf-entry/README.md

-# Intel x86 ASM Codegolf
+# NASM Codegolf

-Write an Intel x86 assembly program (`main.s`) that -- when compiled with the provided Makefile -- returns an ASCII compass.
+Write an Intel x86 assembly program using [NASM](https://de.wikipedia.org/wiki/Netwide_Assembler) that returns an ASCII compass.

-The goal is to minimize the compiled binary size of `main`.
+The goal is minimize the resulting ELF binary size of the program.
+The source code in `main.s` already works and compiles to `main`.

 ## Expected output